moeiscool/Shinobi/README.md

 - Streams are `img` tags, but not MJPEG.
 Images are transferred through `WebSocket`.
 - Any websocket enabled browser can support the image stream (including mobile)
 - Interface is nicer to look at and works better in mobile.

-- Client Side Tested on :
+- Client-side Tested on :
     - iPad Mini 2
         - Safari
         - Chrome